Welcome to Peabody College!

 There are a number of ways to secure employment during your time at Peabody.
 We recommend focusing on roles with Peabody, Vanderbilt, or those that your Program Director or Admissions Coordinator may send to you, as those employers prioritize students and are likely to be most flexible with your course schedule and academic commitments.

 It's also important to know that with budget approval timelines, sometimes positions open and are posted in the late spring and summer months.
 We encourage you to bookmark and regularly check the Peabody Job Board for the most up-to-date listings.
-Enrolled students will also receive access to HireADore in July, to view available positions across Vanderbilt's campus, some of which may preference students who have been awarded Federal Work Study as part of their financial aid award.
-We've included valuable links about employment below.
+Enrolled students will also receive access to HireADore in July, to view available positions across Vanderbilt’s campus, some of which may preference students who have been awarded Federal Work Study as part of their financial aid award.
+We’ve included valuable links about employment below, including our Guide to Student Employment, which may help clarify things for you!

 Peabody Job Board